trox115/mint/README.md

 <h1><b>Project: HTML Forms - Mint</b></h1>

-This collaborative proyect is based on the intuit.com form, as a part of the assignment for microverse using concepts of html and css, to create the sign up form.
+This collaborative project is based on the intuit.com form, as a part of the assignment for microverse using concepts of html and css, to create the sign up form.